 1. MXR M300 Reverb Pedal

 The MXR M300 Reverb Pedal is our top reverb pedal choice and is a high-quality piece of equipment that isn’t lacking in features or functionality.
 The pedal offers a good variety of tones at a reasonable price.

 The MXR M300 includes controls for tone, decay, and mix and also features true bypass and tails modes.
 You also have six different reverb effects to choose from with this pedal including Plate, Spring, Epic, Mod, Room, and Pad.
 All of these reverb types are great and sound just like what you would hear in the studio.

 Additionally, another plus is that this pedal is expandable with a compatible expression pedal.

 The only drawback to this pedal is that it doesn’t have a stereo out.
-However, despite this, the MXR M300 Reverb Pedal is a favorite among guitarists.
-This is one of the best reverb pedals for guitar that you can choose from.
+However, the MXR M300 Reverb Pedal remains a favorite among guitarists.
+This is one of the best reverb pedals for the guitar that you can choose from.

 Overall, this is a well-balanced pedal that is the best choice for anyone looking for a lot of quality and flexibility at a reasonable price.